-At Alverton, teaching and learning is structured to support all pupils, including those with SEND, to progressively build on identified core knowledge to know, do and remember more.
-To achieve this, we adapt our curriculum in every subject to remove barriers to learning for pupils with SEND according to their individual needs and make subject-specific adaptations as appropriate.
-In Science we ensure that all children are able to engage in activities and practical aspects of the subject.
+Our curriculum is fully inclusive and we ensure all children have the same entitlement to a broad curriculum by making adaptations where needed.
+In Science we ensure that all children regardless of ability are able to engage in activities and practical aspects of the subject.
 In KS1, brightly coloured pictures and diagrams are used to help explain more complex topics and throughout the school key scientific vocabulary is displayed in classrooms.
 Where practical experiments and fieldwork are set outside, every consideration is taken to ensure the activities can be accessed by children with physical disabilities.
 For example, when investigating and studying microhabitats and the animals that live around them, photos can be taken and a selection of mini beasts collected for all children to observe.